sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 **<Rachel suggests replacing the following text with the above structure and text.
 Remove all text below from "1.
 Asset Risk Assessment" up to "What Do I Need in My Site/Agency.">**

-**1. Asset Risk Assessment. <LaChelle: This paragraph is an example of slimming down the text.
-Include link to ISC info for risk assessment>.**Evaluate the likelihood and effect of losing or compromising each asset within a security area and assign a risk of LOW, MODERATE or HIGH.
+**1. Asset Risk Assessment.
+Evaluate the likelihood and effect of losing or compromising each asset within a security area and assign a risk of LOW, MODERATE or HIGH (**LaChelle: This paragraph is an example of slimming down the text.
+Include link to ISC info for risk assessment.**)

 **2. Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
 For example, say there are three assets within a designated security area:  a LOW-risk asset, a MODERATE-risk asset, and a HIGH-risk asset.
 The security area must be classified as a HIGH-risk security area.
 As an alternative, split the security area into separate security areas, or a set of embedded security areas, each with a different risk categorization.**<Rachel: How does this relate to the asset risk assessment?
 Once they designate something as low risk, does that mean they need to establish a controlled environment for that asset?
 Does high = exclusion?
 The step is about assessing low or high, but those terms are not used further on in the process.
 There is something missing here.
 Do you need another step?>**